HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Export_Options.png)

-4. When exporting is successful, you can find and check downloaded CSV file in your local filesystem where you chose to have it saved.
-The dialog you see may vary depending on your browser or device.
+4. When exporting is successful, you can find and check downloaded CSV file in your local filesystem where you saved it.
+The dialog box you see may vary depending on your browser or device.

     ![](../../../../assets/HCL_Content_Reporting_Export_Result.png)